 Side hustles, moonlighting or polyjobbing is not a new trend.
-There is much reported about what the law says about side-hustles and moonlighting in South Africa.
-While the information from these deep dives into the labour legislation surrounding side-hustles are well worth noting, there is more to consider than just what your employer might say.
+There is much reported about what the law says about side hustles and moonlighting in South Africa.
+While the information from these deep dives into the labour legislation surrounding side hustles are well worth noting, there is more to consider than just what your employer might say, such as your side hustle and tax implications.

 Taxpayers should be aware that side hustles do have a tax implication.
 Just because the income does not form part of your normal remuneration as employee, does not mean that it is exempt from tax.